-Notre Dame is a very Irish city.
+Los Angeles is a very Irish city.
 Your brown hills are about as high as Ireland's green hills.
 Your La Brea tar pits look like Ireland's peat bogs.
 And even your mayor has an Irish last name.

 It's also good to see Jerry Brown again.
 He has a tough job.
 It's not easy to fill the shoes of your predecessor when you don't have two right feet.